vmware-archive/lobot/docs/ci_yml.md

 # app_name
 A short name for your application.
 This will be used as the name of the build in jenkins.

-# app_user
-The user created to run jenkins.
-This can be set to the same value as app_name if desired.

 # git_location
 The location of your remote git repository which Jenkins will poll and pull from on changes.
 If it's a public project, use the http://github.com/user/project.git url.
 If it's a private project, use the ssh form, git@github.com:user/project.git.